csswizardry/CSS-Guidelines/README.md

 Grid systems should be thought of as shelves.
 They contain content but are not content in themselves.
 You put up your shelves then fill them with your stuff.
-By setting up our grids separately to our components we can move components around a lot more easily than if they had dimensions applied to them; this makes our front-ends a lot more adaptable and quick to work with.
+By setting up our grids separately to our components you can move components around a lot more easily than if they had dimensions applied to them; this makes our front-ends a lot more adaptable and quick to work with.